-What is staystitching?
+So What Exactly is Staystitching?

-One of the most common places to staystitch is the neckline of a garment.
-A rounded neck is mostly on the bias, or “off grain”, so staystitching is particularly important here.
-Armholes, the curved waist of a skirt, rounded facing edges, V-necklines also want some staystitching love.
+One of the most common places for staystitching is along the neckline of a garment.
+A rounded neck is mostly on the bias, so staystitching is super important here.
+Armholes, the curved waist of a skirt, rounded facing edges and V-necklines also want some staystitching love.